Seattle Mariners miss golden shot at wild-card gain, lose in 10th to Houston Astros

 Lefty Anthony Misiewicz cleaned up the mess getting the final two outs.

-Kyle Seager 34th homer of the season — a solo blast to right — broke the 2-2 tie in the top of the sixth inning.
+Kyle Seager’s 34th homer of the season — a solo blast to right — broke the 2-2 tie in the top of the sixth inning.

 Seattle also tacked on an insurance run in the top of the ninth.
 Abraham Toro doubled off Astros closer Ryan Pressley and then scored on Luis Torrens single to center.